 Wayland the blade-winder, suffered woe, | that steadfast man, knew misery. | Sorrow and longing, walked beside him, | wintered in him, kept wearing him down, | after Nithad, hampered and restrained him, | lithe sinew-bonds, on the better man. | That passed over, this can too.

-The third is the thirteenth-century, Old-Icelandic poem Völundarkviða.
-The fourth is the mid-thirteenth century Old-Norse Þiðreks saga, or Thidreksaga.
+The third source is the thirteenth-century, Old Icelandic poem Völundarkviða.
+The fourth source is the mid-thirteenth century Old Norse Þiðreks saga also written as the Thidreksaga.

-If you have ever seen the so-called Wijnaldum disc-on-bow brooch in the flesh in the Fries Museum in the city of Leeuwarden, you can not help wondering how it was made and who it was.
+If you have ever seen the so-called Wijnaldum disc-on-bow brooch in the flesh in the Fries Museum in the city of Leeuwarden, you can not help wondering how it was made and who he or she was.
 Such craftsmanship!
 Check out our post Ornaments of the Gods found in a mound of clay to learn more about this brooch.
 Could it possibly be Weladu was somehow historical, knowing blacksmiths were highly valued in early-medieval society?
 And if so, could it be he made this brooch?
-The smith was even protected by law.
-The Old-Frisian law text, the Lex Frisionum dated ca. 790, protected the craftsman of metal as follows:
+The profession of a smith was even protected by law.
+The old Frisian law text, the Lex Frisionum dated ca. 790, protected the craftsman of metal as follows:

 Qui harpatorem, qui cum circulo harpare potest, in manum percusserit, componat illud quarta parte maiore compositione, quam alteri eiusdem conditionis homini.
 Aurfici similiter.Lex Frisionum